-Stockholders who, in accordance with the SEC's Rule 14a-8, wish to present proposals for inclusion in the proxy materials to be distributed by us in connection with our 2017 Annual Meeting of Stockholders must submit their proposals by certified mail, return receipt requested, and must be received by the Corporate Secretary at our principal offices in Milwaukee, Wisconsin, on or before December 5, 2016, to be eligible for inclusion in our proxy statement and form of proxy relating to that meeting.
+Stockholders' Proposals for the 2017 Annual Meeting of Stockholders must submit their proposals by certified mail, return receipt requested, and must be received by the Corporate Secretary at our principal offices in Milwaukee, Wisconsin, on or before December 5, 2016, to be eligible for inclusion in our proxy statement and form of proxy relating to that meeting.
 In the event that we hold our 2017 Annual Meeting of Stockholders more than 30 days before or after May 19, 2017 (the one-year anniversary date of the 2016 Annual Meeting), we will disclose the new deadline by which stockholders' proposals must be received under Item 5 of our earliest possible Quarterly Report on Form 10-Q or, if impracticable, by any means reasonably determined to inform stockholders.
 As the rules of the SEC make clear, simply submitting a proposal does not guarantee its inclusion.